Satin Pellionia (Pellionia pulchra) Care, Pruning, Propagation and Common Problems

 How to propagate Satin Pellionia from stem-tip cuttings

-Take stem-tip cuttings of about 4-5 in. length from a healthy Satin Pellionia.
+Take stem-tip cuttings of about 4-5 inches length from a healthy Satin Pellionia.
 Ensure each cutting has at least one set of leaves and 2-3 leaf nodes.
+The stem cuttings root easily and there is no need for a rooting hormone.

 Place the set up in warm, well-lit place away from direct sunlight.
 Maintain the soil moist until new growth emerges and substantial growth on the cuttings is observed.